McMahon scandal to rock WWE?

-Wednesday afternoon, word broke that WWE’s Board of Directors hired a firm to investigate Vince McMahon and a secret $3 million settlement he reached with a former paralegal with the company.
+Word broke on June 15 that WWE’s Board of Directors hired a firm to investigate Vince McMahon and a secret $3 million settlement he reached with a former paralegal with the company.

 While the investigation is going on, McMahon has stepped down as CEO and Chairman of the Board of WWE and Stephanie McMahon has returned from her leave of absence to fill the spot.